 Kids In 5 Schools Getting Trauma Help – September 15, 2016

 Junk Food Makers Market Look-Alike ‘Smart Snacks’ In Schools To Mislead Kids, Study Claims – September 1, 2016

 Look-alike ‘Smart Snacks’ Confuse Students, Parents – August 31, 2016

 Study: “Copycat Snacks” in Schools Confuse Parents and Kids – August 31, 2016

-CSCH is pleased to announce the FY16 Awardees of the InCHIP-Neag School of Education Dual-PI Seed Grants for Collaborative Research in School and Child Health.
-The purpose of this competition was to provide funds to dual-PI teams to support new research initiatives and pilot work that would lead to innovative external grant […]
+CSCH is pleased to announce the FY16 Awardees of the InCHIP-Neag School of Education Dual-PI Seed Grants for Collaborative Research in School and Child Health

 New Faculty Projects Will Advance Academic Plan – July 13, 2016

 In 2013, UConn launched a comprehensive process to develop a new academic vision and identify initiatives that will enable the University to enhance excellence in research and education.
 One of the priority areas identified in that process was health and wellness.
 CSCH is pleased to announce that is has received a 3-year Academic Vision grant […]

 Support Increasing for Laws Against Weight-Based Bullying – April 26, 2016

-Presentation at the New England School Nurse Conference by Polifroni & Chafouleas – April 2016 Click to View & Download
+Presentation at the New England School Nurse Conference by Polifroni & Chafouleas – April 2016 The Collaboratory on School and Child Health

 Eating Two Breakfasts Is Better Than Eating None – March 23, 2016